 Grandmaster Franklin hosts virtual Tai Chi classes Monday – Thursday.
 To register, go to www.grandmasterfranklin.com

-8-Movement Tai Chi: Slow, circular movements to gently exercise muscles and improve range of motion.
+Tai Chi 8/24 Movement: Slow, circular movements gently exercise muscles and improve range of motion.
 Relies on internal awareness to generate a feeling of overall health and vitality.
+Designed for those that want to build on the 8 Movement form of Tai Chi as a bridge to 24 Movement.
+Both formats are stressed.

-Central Oregon Community College: Short courses on Health, Wellness, & Mindfulness.
-Locations and dates vary.
+Central Oregon Community College also offers additional short courses on Health, Wellness, & Mindfulness.
+Locations, dates, and availability vary.

 • Location: Coffield Center, 1750 McKinney Butte Rd, Sisters, OR 97759